Blog Layout

 3. Your contact information, including your full name, mailing address, phone number, and email address.

 5. If the tenant is renewing the lease for another term, then specify any changes that you’d be making.
-For instance, a rent increase.
+For instance, a rent increase, and security deposit changes.

 a person on a sofa reading papers